People starting at higher education providers with high, medium and low entry tariffs

 1. Main facts and figures

-- overall in 2017/18, 760,895 people started an undergraduate or postgraduate degree at a UK higher education providers (only counting those whose ethnicity was known)
+- 765,290 people started an undergraduate or postgraduate degree at a UK higher education provider in the 2018 to 2019 academic year where ethnicity was known (plus another 14,815 whose ethnicity wasn’t known)

 The ethnic categories used in this data